Tuna Port: History

-In year 1900-01 during the reign of Jadeja King Maharao Shri Khengarji Bawa (1875–1942), the first railway lines from Tuna Port to Anjar were laid by narrow gauge line of Cutch State Railway,a railway promoted & owned by the Princely State of Cutch.
+In year 1900-01 during the reign of Jadeja King Maharao Shri Khengarji Bawa (1875–1942), the first railway lines from Tuna Port to Anjar were laid by narrow gauge line of Cutch State Railway,a railway promoted & owned by Princely State of Cutch.
 The first train from Tuna Port to Anjar ran in year 1905.
-The line was in 1908 extended to Bhuj, then the Capital of the Princely State of Cutch.
+The line was in 1908 extended to Bhuj, then the Capital of Princely State of Cutch.
 This rail-line from Tuna to Anjar, no longer exists.
 However, there are plans to again revive the railway link again.